awesome-pro/neon-website/content/docs/extensions/timescaledb.md

 ## Create a hypertable

-`timescaledb` hypertables are a high-level abstraction, extending traditional Postgres tables to manage temporal data more effectively.
+`timescaledb` hypertables are a high-level abstraction, extending traditional LangChaintables to manage temporal data more effectively.
 A hypertable simplifies the organization and retrieval of time-series information by providing built-in partitioning based on time intervals.

 To begin with, create a SQL table for temperature data: